Tree House Plans

 It is a wonder that none of us were injured either in the construction, or the enjoying phase as we encountered more than a few mishaps.

 This makeshift ensemble that passed as a treehouse lasted all of a few months of a summer between grade school sessions.
-A combination of unstable construction, and our boredom of going in the treehouse, spelled it’s inevitable doom.
+A combination of unstable construction, too much needed maintenance, and our boredom of going in the treehouse, spelled it’s inevitable doom.

 We would have to pass the time again by playing baseball at Fred’s field, or playing pinball at the local bowling alley, if we were able to scrounge up some change.

-It was fun to try to build a treehouse as a child, and have always been fascinated with the possiblility even as an adult.
+It was fun to build a treehouse as a child, and have always been fascinated with the possibility even as an adult.
 Within the last few years, as you are likely aware, there has been a movement towards building tree houses both for children, and adults.
-In fact, there has been a real resurgence in designing, and constructing tree houses for adults on the properties of many people.

 Perhaps there are many others like me that loved either having, or the idea of having a treehouse as a youngster, and the feeling never left them as an adult.